raspberrypilearning/serene-scene/en/step_5.md

 --- /task ---

-If you click the greenflag and move the slider, you'll notice that the grasshopper moves very slowly.
+If you click the green flag and move the slider, you'll notice that the grasshopper moves very slowly.
 This can be fixed by multiplying the `grasshopper`{:class="block3variables"} variable by a number smaller that 1.

 --- task ---